 -

-Q: Can I optimize my WordPress website myself, or do I need to hire a professional?
+Q: Can I hire someone to optimize my WordPress website for me?